magedhennawy/Bobmen/README.md

         - Can add/remove items in "to do list" <i>fashion</i>
     - Password Saver:
         - saves username/passwords for frequently visited websites in a secure way
+    - Search:
+        - Searches the web with your favorite browser
 - Accounts:
     - Sign up
     - Sign in